Why and how

 8. Third side and more tape

-After one mishap I began working in an anti-clockwise [climbing cut] direction to avoid the tear-out that occurs when turning the corner from with-grain to cross-grain cutting.
+After initially going in a clockwise direction I switched to working in an anti-clockwise [climbing cut] direction to avoid the tear-out that occurs when turning the corner from with-grain to cross-grain cutting.

-Once the cut is complete on all four sides the now detached boards are removed and the hatch base dropped back in while the overlay boards are aligned, glued and brad nailed to it.
-Then the whole can be removed, edges cleaned up and a hardwood perimeter inlay added to complete the hatch cover.
+Once the cut is complete on all four sides, the now detached boards are removed and the hatch base dropped back in while the overlay boards are aligned, glued and brad nailed to it.
+Then the whole hatch can be removed, edges cleaned up and a hardwood border inlay added to complete the hatch cover.

 I knew it was not ideal and that the router bits may be ruined after the job was completed but ...

 Image 9 is as far as I got with the bit that I had, which was just too short in the cutting length.
 Nevertheless, for a cheap bit from a cheap set it did very well to last that long as it turns out.

 I tried to source a half inch spiral flush trim bit but would have had to wait too long or pay too much.
 So I bought some cheap straight flush trim bits with the top bearing and more than enough cutting length, expecting to throw them away at the end.
 They were sold as a duo complete with ten spare bearings for less than AU$20.
 After just a few inches doing no more than cleaning out the slot cut by the first bit the bearing completely disintegrated (image 10).
 Several more bearings later and some actual routing I caught a bearing half way to completely disintegrating (image 11).